ibkernel/custom-record-grep/README.md

 Go check out my [blog](https://cwayne.github.io/2017/03/23/crgrep/ "blog") for implementation details and the lesson I learned on the journey.

+## Demo

+I have integrated crgrep with elasticsearch and used as the search-engine of my novel search-engine website(novel sources are scraped from qidian.com, thus all books are written in chinese).
+This is the [link](http://findmynovel.csie.io) and feel free to send me any feedback.

 ## Credit

 Thanks to:

 - [tclap](http://tclap.sourceforge.net/ "clap") for giving me a simple solution for cmd argument parsing
-- [cld](https://github.com/mzsanford/cld 'CLD') for delivering a robust language detection library
+- [cld](https://github.com/mzsanford/cld "CLD") for delivering a robust language detection library"

 ## TODO

-- Add load data restriction argument
 - More search algorithm !

 ## Roadmap